 So far patients had been left with no option other than going through scores of scan reports, which many feel, are incomprehensible and mundane.
 With Augmented Reality coming into the fold, these scenarios are changing fast.

-The technology is not just making doctors’ life easy, it is becoming extremely easy for patients too, in understanding the anomalies caused due to lifestyle changes.
+The technology is not just making doctors’ life easy, it is becoming easy for patients too, in understanding the anomalies caused by lifestyle changes.
 In addition, it makes pre-treatment and post-treatment demonstration more detailed and visually appealing.
 Making patients understand about their medical condition has been a concern among doctors.
 Now, with AR as a disruption, medical practitioners are embracing it with open arms.

 Top companies going the AR way

 There’s a lot of talk about Microsoft’s HoloLens lately, despite the fact that it is still in its growing stage.
-Microsoft claims that HoloLens is the first self-contained, holographic computer fitted into a headset to best experience mixed reality, where it brings objects, people, surroundings together – seamlessly blending physical and virtual world.
+Microsoft claims that HoloLens is the first self-contained, holographic computer fitted into a headset to best experience mixed reality – where it brings objects, people and surroundings together – seamlessly blending physical and virtual world.

 The HoloLens is designed to create a world of its own, of course, with a mix of physical and virtual world.
 And this is how it works.